DavidGrayrat/calib_gym/README.md

 5. Install legged_gym
     - Clone this repository
    - `cd legged_gym && pip install -e .`

+### Simple Changes ###
+1. If you need a new type of robot, you may follow the instructions below.
+2. Mostly you need to modify legged_gym/base/legged_robot_config.py and legged_robot.py to achieve desired goals.
+Note that some parameters are overridden by legged_gym/go2/go2_config.py(take go2 as an example).

 ### CODE STRUCTURE ###
 1. Each environment is defined by an env file (`legged_robot.py`) and a config file (`legged_robot_config.py`).
 The config file contains two classes: one containing  all the environment parameters (`LeggedRobotCfg`) and one for the training parameters (`LeggedRobotCfgPPo`).